Iowa State vs. Texas NCAA Football Odds, Plays and Insights | November 6, 2021

 Texas Stats and Trends

-- Texas' games this season have hit the over four times in eight opportunities (50%).
+- Texas has played eight games, with four wins against the spread.

-- When Texas puts up more than 19.6 points, it is 4-4 against the spread and 4-4 overall.
+- Texas' games this season have hit the over on four of eight set point totals (50%).

-- In games that Texas piles up over 291.0 yards, the team is 4-3 against the spread and 4-3 overall.
+- When Texas records more than 19.6 points, it is 4-4 against the spread and 4-4 overall.

-- The Longhorns have turned the ball over one more time (10 total) than the Cyclones have forced a turnover (9) this season.
+- Texas is 4-3 against the spread and 4-3 overall when the team totals more than 291 yards.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.